TommasoGhilardi/Statistics-in-Motion/Video/README.md

 ![IMG](trials.jpg)

-**Goodness:** define if the trial is Accepted or Rejected.
+**Goodness:** Define if the trial is Accepted or Rejected.
 To be Accepted multiple conditions have to be met:

--   The infant should be looking at least to 75% of the trial (750ms)

--	The infant should be looking at least to 500ms during witch the action (interaction with part of the toybox) is performed.
+-   The infant should be looking while the action (interaction with part of the toybox) is performed.

 -   The infant should not be performing any gross-motor movement.
     Fine-motor movement are defined as any movement/action that is